HugCls/HugCls/README.md

-2025-02-07: "A man is great not because he hasn't failed; a man is great because failure hasn't stopped him." - Confucius
+2025-02-08: "It is far easier to start something than it is to finish it." - Amelia Earhart